 The winner of the award does not receive the prize money, but rather identifies an issue or action that advances equality, and the money goes toward that cause.
 The organisers hope that the choice of award winner, and that person’s actions, will exemplify how investments in equality support every society.

 The International Gender Equality Prize is noteworthy partly because of its inbuilt notion of solidarity: The selection committee commits to creating and sustaining platforms for addressing issues of gender equality from different perspectives around the globe.
-The prize’s formal launch day is March 8, 2017.
+The prize’s formal launch day was March 8, 2017.
 The announcement of the inaugural winner and the award ceremony will happen at a later date.

 One hundred years of progress